 - Vice-Chair of Drug Delivery to the Lungs (DDL) since 2010; Europe's premier scientific conference dedicated to pulmonary and nasal drug delivery.

-- Board Member of the International Society of Aerosols in Medicine (ISAM) since 2012; the leading International academic organisation dedicated to inhaled drug delivery to the lungs.
+- Board Member of the International Society of Aerosols in Medicine (ISAM) 2013-2017 (completed maximum two terms); the leading International academic organisation dedicated to inhaled drug delivery to the lungs.

 - Board Member of the Aerosol Drug Management Improvement Team (ADMIT) since 2014; expert group of European pulmonologists involved in inhalation medicine.